-- Manipulate with the bulk properties of narrow-gap semiconductors via different doping techniques; - · Improve their skills in XRD and Magnetization experiments and analysis; - Plan and perform Hall effect and magnetoresistance experiments and describe obtained experimental results; - Describe changes in the energy structure of a semiconductor due to doping; - Distinguish between an n-type and p-type semiconductor; - Calculate the charge, mobility, and charge carrier density of a semiconductor using information obtained from the Hall effect experiments.
+- The students gain basic knowledge how to tailor the bulk properties of narrow-gap semiconductors via different doping techniques. - The students have detailed knowledge in performing XRD and magnetization experiments and know how to analyze the data. - The students acquire the comptence to plan and perform Hall effect and magnetoresistance experiments and evaluate the obtained experimental results. - The students have the skill to distinguish between an n-type and p-type semiconductor. - The students know how to calculate the charge, mobility, and charge carrier density of a semiconductor using information obtained from the Hall effect experiments.